Amenable cones are particularly nice: Slices of amenable cones

+For the second part, let $e \in \reInt \stdCone^*$ and define $C \coloneqq \{x\in \stdCone \mid \inProd{x}{e} = 1 $.
 As remarked previously, $C$ is compact and is the intersection of $\stdCone$ and the hyperplane $\{x \in \ambSpace \mid \inProd{x}{e} = 1 \}$.
 Therefore, $C$ is amenable and $\stdCone = \cone C$. \end{proof} Next, we take a look at the converse of Proposition~\ref{prop:slices} and check whether the cone generated by an amenable compact convex set is amenable.
 This is a harder question and requires some careful analysis.
 Before we state and prove the result in Theorem~\ref{thm:slice}, we need a few preparatory results.

 \begin{proposition} Let $\stdCone = \cone C$, where $C\subseteq \ambSpace$ is a compact convex set contained in the hyperplane

 where $e\in \ambSpace$ is nonzero.
 Then for every $x\in H\setminus (-\stdCone^*)$